tuobangli/author_ber/README.md

-# author_ber sent emails to all stat, continue send others
+# author_ber sent emails to all mcb, continue send others